dailybruin/training/week3/slack.md

 ## TL;DR
 Use Slack!
 It's fun.
 Here's what you have to do to get set up
-- Join #online and your project team channel. *Turn on notifications for these channels.*
+- Join #online, #online-interns-17 and your project team channel. *Turn on notifications for these channels.*
 - Add a profile picture to your Slack profile